Tarrant County Homestead Exemption

 The trustor’s name,

-The trustor’s right to use and occupy the property as a principal residence (rent-free and without charge except specified costs) for life, for life or a term of years, or until the trust is revoked/terminated, and
+The trustor’s right to use and occupy the property as a principal residence, rent-free and without charge except specified costs, for life, for life or a term of years, or until the trust is revoked or terminated, and

 The trustor’s notarized signature.

-Two powerful forms of tax limitation can apply to homesteads, and they work differently:
+Two forms of tax limitation can apply to homesteads, and they operate differently:

-Homestead cap (appraised value limit): For all general residence homesteads, the taxable value increase is limited to 10% per year beyond last year’s value, excluding new improvements and added land.
-This protects you from large market swings.
+Homestead cap (appraised value limit): For general residence homesteads, the taxable value increase is limited to 10% per year beyond the prior year’s value, excluding new improvements and added land.
 (Source: Tarrant Appraisal District Homestead Exemption page.)

 Tax ceiling (school taxes and possibly local units):

-Over-65 and Disabled Person exemptions include a school tax ceiling—your school taxes don’t rise above the ceiling amount (subject to increases if you add new improvements such as a garage or pool).
+Over-65 and Disabled Person exemptions include a school tax ceiling.
+School taxes do not rise above the ceiling amount, subject to increases for new improvements such as a garage or pool.

 Local ceilings may exist if adopted by the county, city, or junior college.

-Transfer rules: If you move, you can transfer either a percentage of tax paid (over-65/disabled ceiling) or, for some surviving spouse scenarios (e.g., 100% disabled veteran), a flat dollar amount as allowed.
+Transfer rules: If you move, you can transfer either a percentage of tax paid, for over-65 or disabled ceiling transfers, or, in some surviving spouse scenarios such as 100% disabled veteran cases, a flat dollar amount as allowed by law.

-Staying within the same taxing unit can make certain local ceiling transfers possible.
+Staying within the same taxing unit can make some local ceiling transfers possible.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-If you think a ceiling transfer applies when moving into or within Tarrant County, you’ll indicate that in the application under the Tax Limitation Exemption Transfer section and provide the address of your prior residence homestead.
+If you believe a ceiling transfer applies when moving into or within Tarrant County, indicate that in the application under the Tax Limitation Exemption Transfer section and provide the address of your prior residence homestead.
 (Source: Application PDF.)

-Duty to notify: If your right to the exemption ends (for example, you move out or stop using the property as your principal residence), notify the chief appraiser in writing before May 1 of the year after the change.
+Duty to notify: If your right to the exemption ends, for example because you move out or stop using the property as your principal residence, notify the chief appraiser in writing before May 1 of the year after the change.

-No annual re-filing unless the chief appraiser requests it or you want to apply the exemption to a different property.
+No annual re-filing is required unless the chief appraiser requests it or you want to apply the exemption to a different property.
 (Source: Application PDF.)

-If you need general property-tax guidance from TAD outside the application process, the county provides a central help page you can use to find the right contact or resource.
+If you need general property tax guidance from TAD outside the application process, the district provides a central help page.

 Link: Property Tax Assistance

-Update your Texas driver’s license or personal ID so the address matches your homestead, then submit your application.
-Address mismatches can result in denial unless you qualify for a statutory exception or waiver (for example, certain active duty members/spouses).
+Update your Texas driver’s license or personal ID so the address matches your homestead, then submit the application.
+Address mismatches can result in denial unless a statutory exception or waiver applies.
 (Source: Application PDF; Homestead Exemption page.)

 You cannot claim a residence homestead exemption on more than one property.
 If your prior homestead is in another county, include documentation from that appraisal district confirming removal of the old homestead exemption.
 (Source: Application PDF.)

-Co-owners in an heir property haven’t submitted affidavits.
+Co-owners in an heir property have not submitted affidavits.

-Every heir property owner who occupies the home as a principal residence (other than the applicant) must provide an affidavit authorizing the application.
-Missing affidavits can stall your filing.
+Each heir property owner who occupies the home as a principal residence, other than the applicant, must provide an affidavit authorizing the application.
+Missing affidavits can delay the filing.
 (Source: Application PDF.)

 You forgot to disclose income-producing use.

-If any portion of your homestead is income-producing, you must indicate the percentage.
+If any portion of the homestead is income-producing, indicate the percentage.
 (Source: Application PDF.)

-The application requires your signature and carries Texas Penal Code § 37.10 consequences for false statements, so make sure you complete this section.
+The application requires your signature and carries Texas Penal Code § 37.10 consequences for false statements.
 (Source: Application PDF.)

 Once your exemption is granted:

-Appraised value cap applies (10% annual limit beyond prior year’s value, excluding new improvements/land).
+The appraised value cap applies, with a 10% annual limit beyond the prior year’s value, excluding new improvements and land changes.

-School tax ceilings and any adopted local ceilings take effect for those categories that qualify.
+School tax ceilings and any adopted local ceilings take effect for categories that qualify.

 No annual re-filing is needed unless the chief appraiser requires it, you move, or you seek to apply the exemption to a different property.

-Duty to notify remains: if your right to the exemption ends, you must notify the chief appraiser in writing by May 1 of the next year.
+The duty to notify remains: if your right to the exemption ends, you must notify the chief appraiser in writing by May 1 of the following year.
 (Source: Tarrant Appraisal District Homestead Exemption page; Application PDF.)

-If you later change homes or your status changes (age 65, disability determination, surviving spouse eligibility), revisit the application instructions to claim ceiling transfers or updated categories so your tax limitations follow you appropriately.
-For quick navigation back to official instructions and forms, use TAD’s consolidated library:
+If you later change homes or your status changes, such as turning 65, receiving a disability determination, or qualifying as a surviving spouse, revisit the application instructions to determine whether ceiling transfers or updated categories apply.
+For official forms and instructions, use TAD’s forms library:

 Link: All Forms

-TAD encourages homeowners with homestead questions to contact its Exemptions Specialists during regular business hours.
+TAD directs homeowners with homestead questions to contact its Exemptions Specialists during regular business hours.
 You can also use the official contact page to confirm current hours, directions, and available services before visiting.

 Link: Contact Us